How Do Farmers Make Money In The Winter

 So… what do grain farmers practice during the winter?

 one.
 Hauling grain.
-In a year like this one, there was a huge volume of grain to move, with record crops filling bins, bags, and even making piles on the ground, which is skilful and bad (click hither for more than on 20140104_145702that).
+In a year like this one, there was a huge volume of grain to move, with record crops filling bins, bags, and even making piles on the ground, which is skilful and bad (click hither for more than on that).
 Most grain is actually not hauled off the combine.
 We usually booty effectually 30-fifty% off the combine to the elevators, depending on the year.
 The remainder is moved throughout the following winter and summer, and for some growers, even longer than that.
 Hauling grain tin can be a existent project during the wintertime months, with cold, snow, and winds wreaking havoc on moving highway semi trucks around on back roads and in and out of bin yards.
 Moving snow becomes a major part of every wintertime (unless there isn't much snowfall) and having skillful snowfall moving mechanism is vital.
 We still have some grain bags left to clean up, merely hopefully nosotros will get them all empty in the adjacent calendar month before the leap cook begins.
 Yous actually don't want to be cleaning up those things in wet, soggy fields.

 two.
 Budgeting.
-Winter is the time to crisis numbers; determining the profit (or loss) from the previous year, and compiling a budget for next twelvemonth'south crop to decide which crops to 20140213_144028grow and in what amount.
+Winter is the time to crisis numbers; determining the profit (or loss) from the previous year, and compiling a budget for next twelvemonth'south crop to decide which crops to grow and in what amount.
 We figure out our cropping mix based on the almost profitable options and practiced agronomic practices.
 Sometimes, we have to grow a crop at a loss because our country needs it for adept rotation.
 Even though information technology may cost usa money this year, it will pay off in the long run.
 Wheat looks unprofitable this year, but it is a necessary part of our subcontract'due south rotation, and therefore is a required crop no thing what the price is.
 Microsoft's Excel programme is a huge office of my life during the wintertime, and is where I try to calculate our farm's input price down to the nickel.
 Sometimes, our projections are wrong, so we try not to chase the market also much.
 Instead, nosotros grow crops we know we tin grow well and that take decent looking price prospects for next yr.
 Merely, it is a total guessing game, as a atmospheric condition effect anywhere in the globe (or lack thereof) tin can alter our ability to make a turn a profit substantially.

 3. Preparing equipment for spring.
 Our store almost ever has equipment in it, from combines to tractors to semis, where nosotros effort to do as much preventative maintenance as possible to ensure our busy season goes uninterrupted.
 The more our equipment is repaired during the winter, the less work we volition accept to practise in the growing season, where finding fourth dimension for preventative maintenance and repairs is almost impossible.